 How Should I Wear my Kilt Outfit?

 Many people who purchase their outfit and accessories for the first time are not aware of how to properly wear them.
-Anyone is capable of looking smartly presented in a kilted uniform.
-Here are some tips as to how your uniform should look.
+Anyone is capable of looking smartly presented in a kilted outfit.
+Here are some tips as to how your clothes should wear.

+The main event and the most important part of the outfit.
 The kilt should be comfortable to wear.
-The top can sit anywhere that'd be best suited for you but no higher than the ribcage and no lower than your hips.
-If measured correctly, your kilt should fit across your middle snugly with the bottom of the tartan laying at the top of your knee bone.
+The top can sit anywhere that'd be best suited for you but no higher than the ribcage and no lower than your pants waist.
+If measured correctly, your kilt should fit across your middle (belly button/navel area) snugly with the bottom of the tartan laying at the top of your knee bone.
 Pipers especially will not want their kilts too tight as their stomach will push the top of the kilt away from their bodies with every breath.
 Kilts should have knees showing in between the hose and the bottom of the kilt.
 If there are no knees showing this will make your outfit look sloppy and ill-fitting.
 The front apron of the kilt should be flat and streamline.
 If your kilt is gathered up in a bunch just above the sporran, this means that there is too much tartan in the front apron and the kilt straps need to be tighter.
 If the kilt begins bowing underneath the sporran then the kilt is sitting too high on the body and needs to be pulled down.
 A kilt should also be free of any wrinkles.
 You should always store your kilt on a hanger with pant clips so the pleats won't get wrinkled.
 Hanging garment bags are also great for storing multiple kilts.

 Take a look at our other blog about "Caring for your J. Higgins Kilt": https://www.jhiggins.net/blog/caring-for-your-j-higgins-kilt/

+The centerpiece of your centerpiece.
 Many people will tell you that the top of your sporran should fit the width of your hand from the top of your kilt.
 The issue with this is that this measurement only works with shorter body types and doesn't allow room for a waist belt.
-You'll always want the sporran to sit in the middle of your kilt.
-Normally, you can find the last complete pattern on the bottom of your tartan and allow the end of the sporran to sit just at the top of that line.
-Your sporran should also sit in the middle of the kilt's front apron.
+You'll always want the sporran to sit in the middle of your kilt, not touching your waistcoat or jacket in the process.
+If wearing only a belt, or only a jacket, then the height of the sporran needs to change to accommodate.
+Your sporran should also sit in the middle of the kilt's front apron, not tilted to the side or hanging sloppily.
+Take extra care to ensure the chain or strap is not twisted around either.
+Your kilt may have belt loops on the backside which are made to help hold the sporran up.
 Pipe band drummers will sometimes wear their sporrans on the hip as the drum sits where the sporran should.
+However when not carrying the drum, the sporran should return to its normal place.
 You can always adjust where the sporran sits by shortening or lengthening the strap.
-We offer straps that will fit sizes up from 31'' to 44'' and over 44'' to 50''.
-Smaller measurements under 31'' might need to add extra holes in the leather.
+Smaller measurements might need to add extra holes in the leather or remove lengths of the chain.
 Military or horsehair sporrans should always sit level with the bottom of the kilt.

 Kilt Pin: